-The use of school owned or personal computers, laptops, tablets or cell phones during the school day are only allowed with the teacher's permission.
-Teachers will ask students to turn off their cellular device and turn it in at the beginning of class.
-When the device is necessary for educational purposes, the teacher will have students retrieve it for that activity.
-The use of these devices must only be for school-related, educational purposes.
-Cell phones should not be out nor used during passing time.
-After a warning for unapproved/inappropriate usage, a teacher should confiscate the item for the remainder of the school day and return it to the student after the end of the school day.
-Repeated violations of cell phone use will result in the cellular device being turned in to the Main Office.
-Said device can be retrieved by the student or parent at the end of the school day.
+Abuse of the privilege for using these devices will result in consequences beginning with confiscation of device, parent conference, and/or office detention.
+After a warning for unapproved/inappropriate usage, a teacher should confiscate the device and return it to the student after the end of the school day.
+Repeated violations of device use will result in the device being turned in to the Main Office.
+Said device can be retrieved by the student and/or parent as determined by the Assistant Principal.